sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 The source code of the pipeline generator is in [`/enterprise/dev/ci`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@main/-/tree/enterprise/dev/ci).

-To test the rendering of the entire pipeline, you can run `env BUILDKITE_BRANCH=TESTBRANCH go run ./enterprise/dev/ci/gen-pipeline.go` and inspect the YAML output.
+To test the rendering of the entire pipeline, you can run `cd ./enterprise/dev/ci/ && env BUILDKITE_BRANCH=TESTBRANCH go run gen-pipeline.go` and inspect the YAML output.
 To change the behaviour set the relevant `BUILDKITE_` environment variables.

 > WARNING: Sourcegraph's pipeline generator and its generated output are under the [Sourcegraph Enterprise license](https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.enterprise).